 “It’s going to be a sophisticated decision that is going to be made by the treating stroke neurologist and the neurointerventionalist looking at all of the information at hand, trying to assess how much brain tissue is salvageable” said Brorson.

 While not all hospitals are “thrombectomy-capable,” the UChicago Medicine is one of four comprehensive stroke centers in Chicago.
 To be distinguished as a comprehensive stroke center, a hospital is required to meet highly selective criteria, including having the necessary trained staff.
-UChicago Medicine has two highly-skilled neurointerventionalists, Seon-Kyu Lee, MD, PhD, and Gregory Christoforidis, MD, who perform thrombectomies.
+UChicago Medicine has a highly-skilled neurointerventionalist, Gregory Christoforidis, MD, who performs thrombectomies.

 According to Christoforidis, UChicago Medicine began implementing changes to its stroke therapy protocols before the new guidelines were published, because the lifesaving potential from preliminary findings in the DEFUSE 3 and DAWN studies presented at international conferences were very compelling.